webdevelopers-eu/z-template/README.md

 The way to insert a value or variable into an element or attribute is by specifying the `TARGET/ACTION` value.
-You will usually use `.` (dot) or `@ATTR_NAME`, respectively.
+You will usually use `.` (dot) to insert the value as text or `@ATTR_NAME` to insert the value into attribute, respectively.
 Additionally, using = (equal sign) sets the form input field to the variable value.
 The examples and syntax section will further illustrate this concept.

 Let's see how the library works in a real-world scenario.
 In the examples below, we pass a complex data object to the template.
 The